-The best Android phones from a year ago have gotten better in 2016, with more advanced cameras, faster processors and fresh apps, and some of them are coming in at cheaper prices.
+The best Android phones from a year ago have gotten better in 2017, with more advanced cameras, faster processors and fresh apps, and some of them are now available at cheaper prices.

 10. Samsung Galaxy Note 5

-You can no longer buy the Samsung Galaxy Note 7, so if you want a smartphone with the stylus, you'll have to dial it back to the Galaxy Note 5.
-Don't worry, there was never any Note 6, so this phone is only a year old and still incredibly powerful.
+You can no longer buy the Samsung Galaxy Note 7 due to its battery explosions, so if you want a smartphone with the stylus, you'll have to dial it back to the Galaxy Note 5.
+Don't worry, there was never any Note 6, so this phone is only a little more than a year old and still incredibly powerful.

 Its 5.7-inch screen gives you ample room to doodle with the S Pen, and while it's certainly bigger in the hand than the Galaxy S7, its curved back makes it easy enough to hold if you have a large grasp.
 I also got better use of split-screen multitasking and the camera on this beast of a phone.